getify/You-Dont-Know-JS/get-started/ch2.md

 This is called a function declaration because it appears as a statement by itself, not as an expression that's part of another statement.
 The association between the identifier `awesomeFunction` and the function value happens immediately during the compile phase of the code, before that code is executed.

-By contrast, a function expression can be defined like this:
+In contrast to a function declaration statement, a function expression can be defined and assigned like this:

 ```js
 // let awesomeFunction = ..